lt-email-dev/lt-email-module-library/lt-approval-odds.md

 ## Steps to Add this Module to a Template
-There are 3 things you'll need to include in order to setup this template properly
+There are 3 things you'll need to include in order to successfully add this module to a template.

 ### 1. Add the Blueshift Shared Asset
 This should be added to the file beneath **bsft_Preheader_Text** shared asset.
 This shared asset is already included in the starter template.